-Measuring K-Factor: What are the effects of paid UA on organic installs?
+Measuring K-Factor in Marketing: What are the effects of paid UA on organic installs?

 Senior Content Manager